 “Mason vehemently denies the report of being accused of using a racial slur during the incident Thursday night in Cleveland," Steelers spokesman Burt Lauten said in a statement.
 “He will not discuss this accusation any further and his focus remains on preparation for Sunday's game against the Cincinnati Bengals.”

 Rudolph’s agent Timothy Younger released a statement calling Garrett’s claim “a lie” and characterizing it as “wild and unfounded.”

-Neither Rudolph or Garrett have addressed the accusation directly in public.
+Neither Rudolph has not responded to the accusation directly in public.

-Steelers defensive lineman Cam Heyward told reporters “I know Mason didn’t say it.”
+Steelers defensive lineman Cam Heyward told reporters that Rudolph is “distraught” over the accusation and that, “I know Mason didn’t say it.”

 “He’s gonna be labeled for it,” Heyward said.
 “That’s just not right.
 I don’t appreciate it.”

 Steelers backup quarterback Devlin Hodges also told reporters that Rudolph told teammates he denied the allegation.